Read the childhood series here

-(The almost exact model that my Dad bought for the house with just a small difference – this model seems to have a couple extra buttons and this time we had a real high tech machine with 2 cassette decks, removable speakers, separate bass booster, equalizers and digital radio station search.
-It would have been perfect if my Dad had bought the one that came with CD player as well but it was OK – this model was more than enough for us)
+(The almost exact model that my Dad bought for the house with just a small difference – this model seems to have a couple of extra buttons and this time we had a real high tech machine with 2 cassette decks, removable speakers, separate bass booster, equalizers and digital radio station search)

-(I kind of miss them especially the premium TDK brand where the magnetic strip is in bluish in color.
-The non premium ones was brownish in color and often reproduced low quality sound)
+(I kind of miss them especially the premium TDK brand where the magnetic strip is in bluish in colour.
+The non-premium ones were brownish in colour and often reproduced low-quality sound)

 (Image sources: www.alamodestuffblog.com, http://sarawakianaii.blogspot.com/, http://analogburners.com/, www.radiokmcity.cz, http://auldies.euweb.cz/ & www.audiokarma.org)